afrechtoasta/myPortfolio/manual.md

   - Once the file has been extracted, it is time to place the file into the game.
 Select the file and press either Command + C or Ctrl + X.

 ## 3. Installing CC Into Game For *Windows*:
-   - Open up *File Explorer*
+   - Open up *File Explorer*.
-   - On the left hand you'll see *This PC*, click on it, then you'll locate *Windows(C:)* and double click on that.
+   - On the left-hand side, you'll see *This PC*, click on it.
+   - Then locate *Windows(C:)* and double click on that.
-   - Find the folder titled *Users*, double-click on that
+   - Find the folder titled *Users*, double-click on that.
-   - Now find the folder titled after your username, and double-click on that
+   - Now find the folder titled after your username, and double-click on that.
-   - Find the folder titled *Documents*, double-click on that
+   - Find the folder titled *Documents*, double-click on that.
-   - Click on the folder titled *Electronic Arts*, double-click on that
+   - Click on the folder titled *Electronic Arts*, double-click on that.
-   - Finally find the folder titled *Mods*, double click on that
+   - Finally find the folder titled *Mods*, double click on that.
-   - Once there, paste the file in the folder by hitting Ctrl + V
+   - Once there, paste the file in the folder by hitting Ctrl + V.

 ## 4. Installing CC Into Game For *MacOS*:
-   - Open up *Finder*
+   - Open up *Finder*.
-   - Find the folder titled *Documents*, double-click on that
+   - Find the folder titled *Documents*, double-click on that.
-   - Click on the folder titled *Electronic Arts*, double-click on that
+   - Click on the folder titled *Electronic Arts*, double-click on that.
-   - Finally find the folder titled *Mods*, double click on that
+   - Finally find the folder titled *Mods*, double click on that.
-   - Once there, paste the document in the folder by hitting Command + V
+   - Once there, paste the document in the folder by hitting Command + V.

 ## 5. **Tip!**
    - Create folders within your game to help organize your CC and Mods.
-It'll help if you're looking for a certain CC file, especially if it's broken and you need to remove it.
+It will help if you are looking for a specific CC file later on, especially if it is broken and you need to remove it.

 ---
 # Checking to make sure CC and Mods are working
-- Open the EA app, migrate to the Library, click on The Sims 4, and click the *Play* button to start the game.
+- Open the EA app, migrate to the Library, click on *The Sims 4*, and click the *Play* button to start the game.
-- Once the game loads and you are on the home page, click the three dots in the top right corner
+- Once the game loads and you are on the home page, click the three dots in the top right corner.

 ![Screenshot 2025-04-24 031919](https://github.com/user-attachments/assets/95ad0b93-b4ec-49fe-995e-077a44ba3479)
 *Figure 7*